xeon123/KCNA-notes/5 Kubernetes Deep Dive.md

 - **Headless Service**: Needed for stable network identities.
 # Network Policies

-- Helps to isolate pods from each other and control their communication.
+- Helps to **isolate pods from each other and control their communication.**
-- We can limit access to pods, namespaces, and or IP Blocks hey provide through network traffic rules that allow or deny communication between Pods based on labels, ports, and other criteria.
+	- We can restrict access to pods, namespaces, and IP blocks using network traffic rules that allow or deny communication based on labels, ports, and other criteria.
-- An 'Ingress' rule specifies the type of traffic that is allowed to enter (or ingress) into pods from external sources or other pods.
+	- An 'Ingress' rule defines the types of traffic permitted to enter pods from external sources or other pods.
--  NetworkPolicy in Kubernetes becomes effective after it is applied.
-When a NetworkPolicy is created and applied to a cluster, it defines the rules for traffic flow between pods and services.
+-  NetworkPolicy in Kubernetes becomes **effective after it is applied**.
+When a NetworkPolicy is created and applied to a cluster, it **defines the rules for traffic flow between pods and services**.
 The policy takes effect immediately after it is successfully applied, allowing or blocking traffic according to its specifications.
-- When a pod is created using kubectl run in Kubernetes, a label with key `run` and `value` is automatically assigned to it, where `value` is the name of the deployment or replica set that manages the pod.
-This label helps identify the pods that belong to a specific deployment or replica set.
+- When a pod is created using `kubectl run` in Kubernetes, a label with key `run` and `value` is automatically assigned to it
+	-  `key` is `run`
+	- `value` is the name of the deployment or replica set that manages the pod.
 ```bash
 kubectl describe pod/curl | more
 Name:             curl